What is encryption?

 Client-side encryption means that in addition to the server-side encryption, another encryption will take place on your computer, iPhone, iPad or Android phone.
 However, client-side encryption will not encrypt the files' metadata on the client.
 Metadata is all the information about the actual file, such as filename and size.

 As a rule, we do not recommend client-side encryption.
 The reason is that if you forget your encryption key, the key can not be reconstructed.
-Thus, the data placed on your Cloud Drive will be unusable.
+Thus, the data placed on Bix will be unusable.
 Client-side encryption uses AES-256.